 An Undercounter Freezer Buyers' Guide

-The smallest undercounter freezers feature one door and one section, and their interiors measure between 2 and 8 cubic feet, making them ideal for individual work stations.
-Consider installing one near the fryer station to hold a supply of your most popular items like french fries or chicken tenders.
-They can also be used to hold frozen treats like ice cream, keeping those items separate from your raw frozen products and ingredients.
+The smallest one-section undercounter freezers each provide between 2 and 8 cubic feet of storage space, so they're suitable for serving individual kitchen work stations.
+Consider installing a one-door freezer near the deep fryer to hold a supply of your most popular items like french fries and chicken tenders.
+One-door undercounter freezers also make good solutions for holding packaged frozen treats like ice cream and other deserts, keeping those items separate from your raw products and ingredients.

-Larger two-door freezers have as much as 21 cubic feet of interior space, and those can be used for more general storage purposes.
-Consider equipping your kitchen with one of these to supplement your larger reach-in freezer and save staff some leg work in running to and from the walk-in.
-If you only deal with smaller quantities of frozen food, this may be the only frozen storage equipment you need.
+Larger two- and three-section undercounter freezers offer as much as 21 cubic feet of interior space and can provide a frozen holding solution for one or more kitchen work stations.
+Consider equipping your kitchen with one of these freezers to supplement your larger reach-in freezer.
+If you only deal with smaller quantities of frozen food, one of these compact freezers may be the only frozen storage equipment you need.

 Features to Consider

-Lighting: While fluorescent or incandescent lights are the affordable standard, long-lasting LED lighting illuminates some cabinets.
-LED lights keep energy costs down and can provide brighter illumination.
+Fluorescent and incandescent lights are the affordable standards for lighting freezer interiors, but LED lights require less energy and provide brighter illumination.

 Doors vs. Drawers

-Doors are a common component of undercounter freezers.
-Behind the doors of applicable units you'll typically find shelves, which are handy for holding packaged goods and items in bulk.
+Doors are common components of undercounter freezers.
+Behind each door of applicable units, you'll typically find one or two shelves, which are handy for holding packaged goods and items in bulk.
 Some models have glass doors, making it possible to see what you have on hand without opening the door.

-For storing fresh ingredients, especially toppings and prepped ingredients like produce, consider a freezer with drawers instead.
-Each drawer typically accommodates a full-size food pan or the equivalent number of fractional sizes.
-Drawers can make it very easy to access common ingredients, preventing excess bending and stress on your employees' backs.
+For storing individual portions of food, like frozen cuts of meat, consider choosing a freezer with drawers.
+Each drawer typically accommodates a full-size food pan or the equivalent number of fractional-sized pans.
+Drawers make it easy to hold and access individual portions of common ingredients.

-When choosing an undercounter freezer, you will want to consider the location of the unit's condenser, which is where the unit exhausts the heat that's taken from inside.
-Most undercounter freezers are front-breathing, meaning that both incoming cool air and outgoing warm air pass through the front.
+As you're shopping for an undercounter freezer, you'll want to pay attention to the location of each model's condensing unit.
+Most undercounter freezers are front-breathing, meaning that both incoming cool air and outgoing warm air pass through the front of the equipment.
 This setup will let you install the freezer in tight spaces without additional clearance between walls and other equipment.